-We elected to be treated as a corporation effective as of January 1, 2019, and have elected and intend to continue to operate in a manner that will allow us to qualify to be taxed as a REIT under sections 856 through 860 of the Code commencing with our taxable year ended December 31, 2019.
-We believe that, commencing with such taxable year, we have been organized and operated in a manner so as to remain qualified as a REIT under the U.S. federal income tax laws, and we intend to continue to operate in such a manner, but no assurances can be given that we will operate in a manner so as to remain qualified as a REIT.
+We elected to be treated as a corporation effective as of January 1, 2019, and we will elect to be taxed as a REIT under sections 856 through 860 of the Code upon the filing of our tax return for the taxable year ended December 31, 2019.
+We believe that, commencing with such taxable year, we were organized and operated in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws, and we intend to continue to operate in such a manner, but no assurances can be given that we will operate in a manner so as to qualify or remain qualified as a REIT.

 This section discusses the laws governing the U.S. federal income tax treatment of a REIT and its stockholders.
 These laws are highly technical and complex.
-In the opinion of Hunton Andrews Kurth LLP, we qualified to be taxed as a REIT for our taxable year ended December 31, 2019 through our taxable year ended December 31, 2020, and our organization and current and proposed method of operation will enable us to satisfy the requirements for qualification and taxation as a REIT for our taxable year ending December 31, 2021 and subsequent taxable years.
+In the opinion of Hunton Andrews Kurth LLP, we qualified to be taxed as a REIT for our taxable year ended December 31, 2019, and our organization and current and proposed method of operation will enable us to meet the requirements for qualification and taxation as a REIT for our taxable year ending December 31, 2020 and subsequent taxable years.
 Investors should be aware that Hunton Andrews Kurth LLP's opinion is based upon customary assumptions, is conditioned upon certain representations made by us as to factual matters, including representations regarding the nature of our assets and the conduct of our business, is not binding upon the IRS or any court and speaks as of the date issued.
 In addition, Hunton Andrews Kurth LLP's opinion is based on existing U.S. federal income tax law governing qualification as a REIT, which is subject to change either prospectively or retroactively.
 Moreover, our qualification and taxation as a REIT depend upon our ability to meet on a continuing basis, through actual annual operating results, certain qualification tests set forth in the U.S. federal income tax laws.
 Those qualification tests involve the percentage of income that we earn from specified sources, the percentage of our assets that fall within specified categories, the diversity of our stock ownership, and the percentage of our earnings that we distribute.
 Hunton Andrews Kurth LLP will not review our compliance with those tests on a continuing basis.
 Accordingly, given the complex nature of the rules governing REITs, the ongoing importance of factual determinations, including the potential tax treatment of the investments we make, and the possibility of future changes in our circumstances, no assurance can be given that our actual results of operations for any particular taxable year will satisfy such requirements.
-In addition, we will be required to make estimates of, or otherwise determine the value of, our assets and the collateral for our assets, and the values of some assets may not be susceptible to a precise determination.
+In addition, we will be required to make estimates of, or otherwise determine the value of, our assets and the collateral for our assets. and the values of some assets may not be susceptible to a precise determination.
 There can be no assurance that the IRS would not challenge our valuations or valuation estimates of our assets or collateral.
 Hunton Andrews Kurth LLP's opinion does not foreclose the possibility that we may have to use one or more of the REIT relief provisions discussed below, which could require us to pay an excise or penalty tax (which could be material) in order for us to maintain our REIT qualification.
 For a discussion of the tax consequences of our failure to qualify as a REIT, see "-Failure to Qualify."